davidly/br/README.md

 # br
 Bandcamp Rename.
 Renames audio files downloaded from Bandcamp.
+Windows command line tool.

 Build using your favorite version of .net like this: